hbctraining/Intro-to-rnaseq-hpc-salmon-flipped/lessons/04b_data_organization.md

   └── scripts
 ```

-Okay we are all set to begin the analysis!
+Okay, we are all set to begin the analysis!

 ---